We hold an iris show every year. Please join in and bring some stalks from your garden, whether it's your first time or you're an old hand.

 - Flowers should be nearly vertical.
 Pointed in towards the stalk is known as "towing in" and pointed out away from the stalk is known as "towing out."
 Both of these are faults that will be penalized.

 - You can help flowers that tow in or have a petal rubbing up against the stalk by wedging a piece of cotton or cork between the branch and the stalk.
-This may be enough to keep it in that position by show time.
-Just remember to take out your wedge when you get to the show!
+Just remember to take out the wedge when you get to the show!

 Cut the stalk as close to the ground as possible.
-You can always cut it shorter for display, while it's impossible to make it taller.
-Usually there's a leaf or two attached near its base.
-You can remove these.
-On the other hand, keep any leaf that's attached to the stalk above the bottle neck.
+Keep any leaf that's attached to the stalk above the bottle neck.

 If the cultivar is a space-ager, make sure that all flowers are uniform.
 Space-agers tend to have some beards with horns, some with flounces, and some with just a regular beard.
 If the variety is supposed to have horns, it may be penalized if some petals have horns and others don't.